bozduran/AutoPartsEcommerce/README.md

 Here you can see the link to the backend:[Spring backend](https://github.com/bozduran/PartsWarehouseManager).

-Here you can see a demo of the working app:[Demo video]().
+Here you can see a demo of the working app:[Demo video](https://github.com/bozduran/AutoPartsEcommerce/blob/master/Demo%20AutoParts.mkv).

-Among those 2 framework I have used [Okta](https://developer.okta.com/) for the security and [Stripe](https://stripe.com/en-gr) for the payments
+Among those 2 framework I have used [Okta](https://developer.okta.com/) for the security and [Stripe](https://stripe.com/en-gr) for the payments procescing.